Rescue 995

 Rescue 995 is a 20-episode drama serial which debuted on Singapore's free-to-air Chinese language channel, MediaCorp TV Channel 8 in February 2012.
-It stars Jeanette Aw, Tay Ping Hui, Pierre Png, Yvonne Lim & Ng Hui as the casts of this series.
+It stars Jeanette Aw, Tay Ping Hui, Pierre Png, Yvonne Lim and Ng Hui as the casts of this series.
 It revolves around the medical industry and the life of paramedics.

 This drama is sponsored by the Singapore Civil Defence Force, which has the real fire and ambulance vehicles and procedures.

 There are no nominations for this drama for Star Awards 2013.

 The theme song for Rescue 995 was sung and performed by Lorraine Tan in 2010 which the album is also known as 我的世界 (My World).